-With Afternoon Tea Week taking place between 14th - 20th August, now's the perfect time to treat yourself to an indulgent day out - and our roundup of some of the UK’s top regional afternoon teas is just the ticket!
+With Mother's Day just around the corner, (taking place on the 31st March 2019 for the unorganised among us!) now's the perfect time to treat your mum to an indulgent day out.
+We've rounded up some of the UK’s top regional afternoon teas, just the ticket for an unforgettable Mother's Day treat!
 We’ve gone off the beaten track of big city hotels in favour of hidden gems near our holiday parks.

 Have you got a recommendation for amazing afternoon tea?
 We’d love to hear about it on our Facebook page.

 Fleur de Thé, Kent